Introduction

 Conclusion

-There are different possibilities to measure DNA samples using the SPECTROstar Nano.
-If there is enough DNA material available and only a few samples that should be measured, cuvette measurements can be performed.
-For higher throughput, a microplate should be used.
+There are different possibilities for DNA measurements using the SPECTROstar Nano.
+If there is enough DNA material available and only a few samples that should be measured, cuvette DNA measurements can be performed.
+For higher throughput a microplate should be used.
 If sample volume is very limited, then the LVis Plate is recommended as it offers a great linear range, a high sensitivity and only 2 μL of sample is needed.